Dina Ugorskaja

-Dina Ugorskaja (26 August 1973 - 17 September 2019) was a German pianist of Russian provenance.
+Dina Ugorskaja (26 August 1973 – 17 September 2019) was a Soviet-born German pianist.

 Life

-Dina Ugorskaja was born in Leningrad (as Saint Petersburg was known at that time) and grew up in a family of musicians.
-Her father, whom she predeceased in 2019, is the notable pianist Anatol Ugorski.
-Maja Elik (1933 - 2012), her mother, was a musicologist who was born in Prague (where her parents studied at the time) and grew up in Bălți (Bessarabia).
-Her parents had first met in 1967, working on the Soviet premier of Schoenberg's Pierrot Lunaire.
-Maja Elik, who was working for a music publisher, had been engaged to produce a Russian text for the work's German language "Sprechgesang".
+Dina Ugorskaja was born in Leningrad and grew up in a family of musicians.
+Her father was the pianist Anatol Ugorski.
+Maja Elik (1933–2012), her mother, was a musicologist who was born in Prague, where she and Ugorski were studying at the time.
+Ugorskaja grew up in Beltsy, Moldavian SSR.
+Her parents had first met in 1967 when they worked together on the Soviet premiere of Arnold Schoenberg's Pierrot Lunaire.
+Elik, who was working for a music publisher, had been engaged to produce a Russian translation of the work's German text.

 Ugorskaja's first piano teacher was her father.
-She made her public debut when she was seven, performing at the Leningrad Philharmonia Hall in 1980.
+She made her public debut when she was seven, performing at the Leningrad Philharmonia in 1980.
 Between 1980 and 1990 she attended the specialist music academy of the Leningrad Conservatory, studying piano and composition.
-Here her piano teachers were Maria Mekler and (as before) her father, while her composition studies were undertaken with the man who was in charge of the piano department, Evgenij Irschai.
-Alongside her studies at the academy, she also took singing lessons, with a focus on early music.
-She was still only 14 when she appeared as a soloist in her first orchestral concert, performing Beethoven's 4th Piano Concerto in her home city.
-Just one year later, in 1989, Ugorskaja made her public debut as a composer with the first performance of her string quartet at the Leningrad Philharmonia Hall.
+Her piano teachers were her father and Maria Mekler, while she studied composition with, Yevgeny Irshay, the head of the piano faculty.
+Ugorskaja also studied singing with a focus on early music.
+She was 14 when she appeared in Leningrad for her concerto debut, performing Ludwig van Beethoven's Piano Concerto No. 4.
+In 1989, Ugorskaja made her public debut as a composer with the first performance of her string quartet at the Leningrad Philharmonia Hall.